datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 Once the regions $R_1, ... , R_J$ have been created, we predict the response for a given test observation using the mean of the training observations in the region to which that test observation belongs.

-A five-region example of this approach is shown in Figure 8.3.
+A five-region example of this approach is shown below.

 <figure>
 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2020-02-18-tree-based-methods-01/4.png?raw=true">
-    <figcaption>The simulated model $f(X)$ is the blue surface</figcaption>
-</figure>

-FIGURE 8.3.
-Top Left: A partition of two-dimensional feature space that could not result from recursive binary splitting.
+    <figcaption>Top Left: A partition of two-dimensional feature space that could not result from recursive binary splitting.
 Top Right: The output of recursivebinary splitting on a two-dimensional example.
 Bottom Left: A tree correspondingto the partition in the top right panel.
-Bottom Right: A perspective plot of theprediction surface corresponding to that tree.
+Bottom Right: A perspective plot of theprediction surface corresponding to that tree.</figcaption>
+</figure>

 ## Classification Trees